zowe/docs-site/docs/user-guide/install-zowe-server-install-wizard.md

 - Reduces the need for YAML editing in z/OS Unix by handling these operations for you based on inputs to the prompts presented in the Wizard UI.

-- Inputs to the prompts are validated, so that invalid input or typos entered in any commands are prevented.
+- Inputs to the prompts are validated, so that invalid input or typos entered in most commands are prevented.

 - The separation of duties for steps to be performed by a security administrator is made easier, whereby a system programmer or system administrator can skip particular steps where elevated user permissions are required, whereupon security administrators can perform such steps outside of the Wizard.